-SHAREHOLDER PROPOSALS FOR 2017 ANNUAL GENERAL MEETING OF SHAREHOLDERS
+SHAREHOLDER PROPOSALS FOR 2020 ANNUAL GENERAL MEETING OF SHAREHOLDERS

-Under Israel's Companies Law, shareholders who severally or jointly hold at least 1% of the company's outstanding voting rights are entitled to request that the Board of Directors include a proposal in a future shareholders meeting, provided that such proposal is appropriate for consideration by shareholders at such meeting.
-To be considered for inclusion in the company's proxy statement for our 2017 annual general meeting of shareholders pursuant to Israel's Companies Law, shareholder proposals must be in writing and must be properly submitted to 5 Ha'solelim St., Tel Aviv, Israel, Attention: Corporate Secretary, and must otherwise comply with the requirements of Israel's Companies Law.
-The written proposal must be received by Check Point not less than 90 calendar days prior to the first anniversary of the 2016 Annual General Meeting of Shareholders (i.e., no later than March 8, 2017); provided that if the date of the 2017 annual general meeting of Shareholders, for a proposal by a shareholder to be timely it must be so delivered not later than the 7th calendar day following the day on which we call and provide notice of the 2017 annual general meeting of shareholders.
+Under Israel's Companies Law, shareholders who severally or jointly hold at least 1% of the company's outstanding voting rights are entitled to request that the board of directors include a proposal in a future shareholders meeting, provided that such proposal is appropriate for consideration by shareholders at such meeting.
+To be considered for inclusion in the company's proxy statement for our 2020 annual general meeting of shareholders pursuant to Israel's Companies Law, shareholder proposals must be in writing and must be properly submitted to 5 Ha'solelim St., Tel Aviv, Israel, Attention: Corporate Secretary, and must otherwise comply with the requirements of Israel's Companies Law.
+The written proposal must be received by Check Point not less than 90 calendar days prior to the first anniversary of the 2019 Annual General Meeting of Shareholders (i.e., no later than March 15, 2020; provided that if the date of the 2020 annual general meeting of shareholders is advanced by more than 30 calendar days prior to, or delayed (other than as a result of adjournment) by more than 30 calendar days after, the anniversary of the 2019 Annual General Meeting of Shareholders, for a proposal by a shareholder to be timely it must be so delivered not later than the 7th calendar day following the day on which we call and provide notice of the 2020 annual general meeting of shareholders).

-We currently expect that the agenda for our annual general meeting of shareholders to be held in 2017 will include (1) the election (or reelection) of directors; (2) the approval of the appointment (or reappointment) of the Company's auditors; and (3) presentation and discussion of the financial statements of the Company for the year ended December 31, 2016 and the auditors' report for this period.
+We currently expect that the agenda for our annual general meeting of shareholders to be held in 2020 will include (1) the election (or reelection) of directors; (2) the approval of the appointment (or reappointment) of the Company's auditors; and (3) presentation and discussion of the financial statements of the Company for the year ended December 31, 2019 and the auditors' report for this period.